CodeWithJV/holochain-challenge-1/README.md

 #### 3. Navigate to `ui/src/jokes/jokes/EditJoke.svelte`

 This `EditJoke` component holds the code for the UI where we can edit jokes.
-It is already implemented inside the `JokeDetail` component.
+It is already included inside the `JokeDetail` component.

 #### 4. Find the `updateJoke` function and paste the following code inside of it.